emberjs/rfcs/text/0860-ember-data-request-service.md

 as well as a `next` function with which to pass along a request to the next handler if they so choose.

+If a handler calls `next`, it receives a `Future` which resolves to a `StructuredDocument` that it can then compose how it sees fit with its own response.

 ```ts

 type NextFn<P> = (req: RequestInfo) => Future<P>;